changhongjian/SimRender/README.md

 Meshlab has added its own lighting and use perspective projection as default.
 For this rendering, I assume your 3D obj has done perspective projection (z use its original) or orthogonal projection.

+**Speed**
+Rendering 224*224 images takes less than 10ms, even the batch size is 128.
+(On TitanX)

+# Future Work

+1. The rendering code is not perfect and really simple.
+You may need to correct or modify it according to your tasks.